ethereum-optimism/community-hub/src/docs/developers/bridge/messaging.md

 An L1 to L2 message can trigger contract execution on L2.
 The gas limit for that transaction is provided as part of the message.
 If the gas limit is below a certain "free L2 gas" amount (1.92 million at the time of writing), the L2 gas is free.
-If you need to provide more than this amount of gas, the `CanonicalTransactionChain` will burn some amount of L1 gas in proportion to the amount of requested L2 gas (currently 1 unit of L1 gas for every 32 units of L2 gas).
+If you need to provide more than this amount of gas, the `CanonicalTransactionChain` will burn some amount of L1 gas in proportion to the amount of requested L2 gas in excess of the free allocation.
+The exchange rate is, at writing, 1 L1 gas for every 32 L2 gas.
 This gas burn mechanism acts as a way to rate-limit L1 to L2 transactions and prevent certain classes of denial-of-service attacks on Optimism.

+Note that there is no refund.
+If you specify a gas limit of two millions, for example, the excess gas is 80,000 and `CanonicalTransactionChain` will burn 80,000/32 = 2500 gas.
+This will happen even if the L2 transaction requires only a million gas to execute.

+To see the current values, [go to Etherscan](https://etherscan.io/address/0x5E4e65926BA27467555EB562121fac00D24E9dD2#readContract) and expand `enqueueL2GasPrepaid` for the free L2 gas amount and `l2GasDiscountDivisor` for the exchange rate at which L1 gas is burned for additional L2 gas.

 ### Fees for L2 ⇒ L1 transactions